skwp/git-workflows-book/README.md

 `. /path/to/git-completion.bash`

-If you can’t locate the file, try http://repo.or.cz/w/git.git?a=blob_plain;f=contrib/completion/git-completion.bash
+If you can’t locate the file, try [downloading git-completion.bash](http://repo.or.cz/w/git.git?a=blob_plain;f=contrib/completion/git-completion.bash)

 ### Show the git branch in your bash prompt